nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar MATHUTORING.jar` command to run the application.
 For Mac users, right click on the _home folder_ and click "New Terminal at Folder" then run the same command.<br>
    <br>
-   The GUI below should appear in a few seconds.
+   The inital GUI below should appear in a few seconds.
 Note how the app contains some sample data for your reference, you are free to delete the sample data after you get familiar with the MATHUTORING.<br>

    <img width="1440" alt="Screenshot 2023-03-30 at 12 51 28 PM" src="https://user-images.githubusercontent.com/97392685/228732862-ca3893da-f637-468c-9a9b-5f4e4a38a9cf.png">

 5. Type the command in the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing `Enter` will open the help window.<br>